philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-06/Exercise-06.md

 ## Exercise 6

 ### Task:
-Review the CIS benchmark for ubuntu, and try to implement at least 10 of the recommendations that has been made within the benchmark.
+Review the CIS benchmark for ubuntu and try to implement at least 10 of the recommendations that has been made within the benchmark.

 ### Focus Areas:
 For hardening my linux system I decided to pick 12 recommendations cutting across the areas listed below